jsfiddle/togetherjs/README.md

 var value = Walkabout.value($("#textarea")[0]);
 ```

 And to find actions you use `Walkabout.findActions(element)`.
-There
-is currently no equivalent to `$.runManyActions()`.

 To Do
 -----

 Lots of stuff, of course.
 But:

-- Sometimes the validation options (like `data-mock-options`) should
+- Sometimes the validation options (like `data-walkabout-options`)
-  be obeyed, and sometimes they should be ignored.
-Obeying them
+  should be obeyed, and sometimes they should be ignored.
+Obeying
-  progresses you through the site, disobeying them does some fuzz
+  them progresses you through the site, disobeying them does some fuzz
   testing.

-- Everything is terribly duplicated between the jQuery and non-jQuery
-  support.
-Needs some refactoring.

 - Not all form controls get triggered, I think.
 E.g., checkboxes
   don't get checked.